projectdiscovery/mapcidr/README.md

 ### ASN Input

-In order to get the IP address of ASN number, use the following command
+To get the IP address of the ASN number, use the following command:
 ```
 echo AS15133 | mapcidr -silent